This post may contain affiliate links. See our affiliate disclaimer here.

 You cannot drive in Switzerland if your vehicle doesn’t have a vignette.
 Anywhere Campers, where we rented our RV, includes the Swiss driving permit affixed to the windshield.
 (They also include permits for Czech and Austria where similar permits are required by law.)

-If the vehicle you’re in doesn’t have a driving permit, you’ll need to purchase one for around $40.
+If your vehicle doesn’t have a driving permit, you’ll need to purchase one for around $40.
 They are available at gas stations near the Swiss border or may be available from your rental company.

 Documents